Analysis: What’s Up With the Epigraph?

 Epigraphs are like little appetizers to the great entrée of a story.
 They illuminate important aspects of the story, and they get us headed in the right direction.

-Even today is my complaint rebellious, My stroke is heavier than my groaning.– Job
+Even today is my complaint rebellious, My stroke is heavier than my groaning —Job

 His bitterness and rebellion are natural responses to an unjust system.
-In the quote Wright used, Job hasn’t yet submitted to God; he is still questioning the justice of his situation and the goodness of a God who would use him to wager a bet.
+In the quote Wright used, Job hasn’t yet submitted to God; he's still questioning the justice of his situation and the goodness of a God who would use him to wager a bet.
 Bigger likewise questions the justice of his situation.
 Instead of submitting to a social system of racism, he rails against it in the only way he knows how.
 His murder, ironically, awakens him to the forces of racism that caused him to murder in the first place—and waking up to the truth makes him want to live.